symbol/symbol-docs/source/guides/account/preventing-spam-attacks-with-account-restrictions.rst

 Returning to our previous example, let us imagine that you want to configure the product account to only accept receiving transactions  that come from the company's account.
 You might take the following steps to do so:

 1. Define the account restriction modification.
-Add to the company’s address (SBI774-YMFDZI-FPEPC5-4EKRC2-5DKDZJ-H2QVRW-4HBP) to the "allowed list".
+Add to the company’s address ``SBI774-YMFDZI-FPEPC5-4EKRC2-5DKDZJ-H2QVRW-4HBP`` to the allowed list.

 .. example-code::